cgat-developers/ruffus/doc/index.rst

 *********************

-The :mod:`task` module is a lightweight way to add support for running pipelined tasks.
+The :mod:`ruffus` module is a lightweight way to add support for running computational pipelines.

 =====================
 Start Here: